 Business Name and Trademark Issues

-A foreign company must register its trading business name with the offshore company setup if it is different from its own name and registered with the offshore company with a bank account.
-It is required to do a trademark search to reduce the risk of violation and avoid any claim for misleading or deceptive conduct
+A foreign company must register its trading business name with the offshore company if it is different from its name and registered with the offshore company with a bank account.
+It is required to do a trademark search to reduce the risk of violation and avoid any claim for misleading or deceptive conduct.

-This is essential whether or not the foreign company is trading under its own name or a new name.
+This is essential whether the foreign company is trading under its name or a new name.

 GST Issues Specific to Franchising

 The payment will generally include the taxes on the offshore account when a franchisee makes the payment to a franchisor registered for GST.
 The Offshore company will then provide a tax credit to the inscribed Franchisee for the GST paid.
 This covers a franchisee's taxes included in the initial franchise fees, royalties, franchise renewal fees, transfer and training fees, advertising, and marketing fees.

 The initial franchise in advance is not deductible as a business expense because it is considered a capital cost, which is part of the franchiser's business cost base.
 However, if this is not the scenario, franchisees may be able to cut down renewal fees, subject to prepayment regulations.

 Process of Setting up a Franchised Business using an Offshore Business Entity